SonponYe-shuaChief/ananses3m-manage/README.md

-# Anansesɛm Orders Manager (Amaya)
+# AMAYA Orders Manager

 A lightweight SaaS-ready web application designed for small creative and production teams (e.g., design & print shops).
-Amaya helps managers create, assign, and track orders with design images and detailed specifications, while allowing workers to view and mark their assigned tasks as complete.
+AMAYA helps managers create, assign, and track orders with design images and detailed specifications, while allowing workers to view and mark their assigned tasks as complete.

 ## 🎯 Purpose

-Amaya reduces miscommunication, prevents missed supplies, and provides managers with visibility (analytics) and simple shop-floor coordination.
+AMAYA reduces miscommunication, prevents missed supplies, and provides managers with visibility (analytics) and simple shop-floor coordination.
 The core value proposition is faster, clearer job handoffs and shared visibility of supplies.

 **Target Users:** Shop managers and on-floor workers